The first time I visited South Africa in 1996, it was anything but a vacation.

 And then there was that hapless backpacker I met along the Garden Route who put his shoes outside to air one night and had to spend the next day walking around in his socks.
 South Africa is a country with a large and poor population and poverty and theft often go hand in hand.
 I’m sure the shoes were put to good use.

-South Africa is quite safe to visit, but it is a destination that demands you keep your wits about you.
+South Africa is not unsafe to visit, but it is a destination that demands you keep your wits about you.

 Rape is rampant and is more frequent than most any country on earth, with fully a quarter of all men having participated to some extent in sexual violence, an untenably high figure.
 As far as a traveler is concerned, much of that violence takes place within the South African community and is rarely directed at foreigners.
 Good for us, but terribly sad for South African women.

-Carjacking remains a problem, mostly in Johannesburg.
+Carjacking remains a problem, mostly in Johannesburg and Pretoria.
 I still remember whipping through red traffic lights at night to make sure we weren’t stopped and robbed – better have a crash than be carjacked, which often led to murder.
-These days the violence has abated, and local governments have the courtesy to put up signs around heavy hijacking zones.
+These days the violence has abated somewhat, and local governments have the courtesy to put up signs around heavy hijacking zones.

 I’ve been back at least half a dozen times and stayed in every type of accommodation, from backpacking hostels to high-end rooms – hotels in South Africa cover the full range.
 Airbnb has also expanded across the country into most major and many minor towns.
 While I love a moderate level of adventure on my travels, South Africa is one place I’d recommend paying a bit extra to make sure you’re staying in a safe neighbourhood.